jlucktay/dotfiles/README.md

 On macOS, after installing a modern version of Bash (probably with Homebrew) don't forget to (re)set the default shell, so that desktop/UI apps inherit all of the things from the Bash profile.

-First, append the path to the Homebrew-managed version of Bash to the list of available shells:
+First, append the path of the Homebrew-managed Bash binary to the list of available shells:

 ```
 echo /usr/local/bin/bash | sudo tee -a /etc/shells